 It's difficult to beat Tufts University if you wish to study Music.
 Students who graduate from this program report average early career earnings of music and mid-career earnings of $73,321.
 This school is located in the suburban area of Medford, Massachusetts, close to shops and other entertainment.

 Sports fans will like watching the university's top-ranked women's softball team as they play at home and on the road.
 Due to the fact the average SAT score of this school's applicants is around 1,445, admissions officers can afford to be selective.
 A virtual tour is an easy way to learn more about Tufts University.

 University of Massachusetts - Dartmouth is among your best bets if you're planning on studying Music.
 Graduates of the music program earn around $37,305 for their early career and $61,311 in their mid career.
 Positioned in North Dartmouth, Massachusetts, UMass Dartmouth offers a safe, suburban experience for scholars.

 Student achievements after graduation is essential to University of Massachusetts - Dartmouth, with graduates typically leaving the university with total debt far lower than the U.S. average.
-University of Massachusetts - Dartmouth also has advanced degree programs for those who want to continue after earning a four-year degree.
-Want to learn more about University of Massachusetts - Dartmouth's campus?
-Take a virtual tour.
+UMass Dartmouth has earned a top position for education quality for veterans and military personnel.
+The scorecard provides a fantastic summary of University of Massachusetts - Dartmouth.